 What to wear at Thai temples?

-Pay *particular* attention to the dress code for Thai temples as it’s where you’re most likely to cause offence.
+Pay particular attention to the dress code for Thai temples as it’s where you’re most likely to offend.
 Most temples with tourist traffic have signs asking visitors to cover up, yet you’ll see many oblivious souls who still manage to miss this final memo.

 What’s appropriate clothing for Thai temples?